justinsfyeh/BADsVS/README.md

 ```

 ## Datasets
+This work explores the potential of different featurization methods and ML models, including the use of the D-MPNN model utilizing the chemprop package.

+The random splitted datasets for evaluating the D-MPNN model can be found at: [`D-MPNN_train.csv`](https://github.com/justinsfyeh/BADsVS/blob/main/dataset/train/D-MPNN_train.csv), [`D-MPNN_test.csv`](https://github.com/justinsfyeh/BADsVS/blob/main/dataset/test/D-MPNN_test.csv).

 Additionally, the training and testing sets, as well as the model checkpoints for the BoB (Bag-of-Bonds) model, and the optimized molecule structure files (.xyz) used for feature generation, can be downloaded using gdown:

 ```bash